MC3-Technologies/grc-site/README.md

 4. Open the application in your browser:
    - By default, the development server runs on `http://localhost:5173`.

+### Adding a new route entry point

+1. Within the ./src folder, create your routing folder and its respective index.html -- If I wanted to created a /food routing, create a /food folder in ./src and a index.html file in ./src/food
+2. In the new index.html file, you can copy and paste the contents from the src index.html and change the page entry point on line 11.
+3. Run the dev server with `npm run dev` and going to your page route should work as expected, just dont forgot the slash at the end -- `http://localhost:5173/food/`
+4. In order to add this new entry point to the build, edit the vite.config.ts config file to include it -- there is an example of it on line 12

 ### Important Scripts

 Inside the `client` folder, the following most used scripts are available:

 - `npm run dev`: Starts the development server.